Creator: Lesley Waters

 I went to a supermarket (a different one from the ones I visited yesterday) to get some ingredients for the potato salad after I posted the recipe, and guess what I found?
 Celeriac.
 So I decided to make this salad after all as dish of the week.

 This was not the end of my ingredient problems.
-The ham was in the oven, getting the final glaze and the potato wedges were being roasted when I began assembling the salad.
+The ham was in the oven, getting the final glaze and the potato wedges were roasting when I began assembling the salad.
 The julienned celeriac was cooked and cooled, I had a nice sweet-tart apple all chopped up, the sauce was smooth and nice – and then I opened the packet of walnut kernels to discover they were rancid, a good couple of months before the sell-by date.
 I had no choice but to make a run to the small after-hours supermarket that is conveniently situated about 5 minutes from where I live.
 They had no walnuts, so I had to improvise and bought pecan nuts instead.
 They have a flavour reminiscent of walnuts, although they are sweeter and not as flavourful or as crunchy.

 And now for the Review: